This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 A significant area for Natterjack Toads, Sandscale Haws supports one fifth of the national population of the rare amphibian, which is only found at a few other sites in the UK.
 There are also migratory bird populations of international importance, including Pintail, Red Knot and Common Redshank.
 Over 20,000 wintering waterfowl can be seen regularly.

-Wildlife at Sandscale Haws
+Go wild on the beach at Sandscale Haws